Convergence of Global Sustainability Standards Reinforces Importance of ESG InitiativesRead More

 Data and system backups are also worthy of close attention.
 “Whether backups are done on premises or to the cloud, all companies should verify that their backups are periodically tested to ensure recovery.
 This will minimize costly exposure and perhaps the need to pay a ransom,” he says.
 To make matters worse, none of these risks is diminishing.
 In fact, reports suggest that hackers are getting smarter.

 While many accounting firms, consulting firms, and IT vendors offer some aspect of triage to identify security risk, small and mid-sized businesses often do not have dedicated security teams.
 This means they rely on products and third parties to help identify risks and implement protective technologies.

-Cybersecurity expertise is increasingly available to UHY clients thanks to centres of excellence such as these in the US, UAE and Italy, as well as UHY’s global proactive knowledge sharing infrastructure.
-This means clients anywhere in the world can benefit from the latest advice, tools and implementations, including the US National Institute of Standards and Technology (NIST) Cybersecurity Framework, a voluntary framework of standards, guidelines and best practice in managing cybersecurity risk in five key stages – identify, protect, detect, respond and recover.
+UHY's cybersecurity expertise means clients can benefit from the latest advice, tools and implementations, including the U.S. National Institute of Standards and Technology (NIST) Cybersecurity Framework, a voluntary framework of standards, guidelines and best practice in managing cybersecurity risk in five key stages – identify, protect, detect, respond and recover.